 exterminated.
 But in order to do that, she would have to risk her own

 life.
-Again, through no fault of her own, she is being forced into a
+Again, through no fault of her own, she was forced into a

 situation over which she had no control.
 Her only choices were to keep

 quiet and watch her people murdered or risk her life with the king.
 Life happens...what do you do?